 Features (and, similarly, capabilities) are managed in the Kanban systems.
 They are subject to Product Management and System Architect/Engineering authority and prioritized using Weighted Shortest Job First, or WSJF.
 They realize value in the context of certain Nonfunctional Requirements.
 Features are planned and reviewed at PI boundaries; implemented as Stories; and are integrated, tested, and demonstrated as the functionality becomes available.

-Capabilities are similar to features; however they describe higher level solution behaviors, and often take multiple ARTs to implement.
-Capabilities are sized to fit within PIs to assure that each PI delivers incremental, and measurable value.
+Capabilities are similar to features; however, they describe higher-level solution behaviors and often take multiple ARTs to implement.
+Capabilities are sized to fit within PIs to ensure that each PI delivers incremental and measurable value.
 (Epics are used to describe initiatives that require multiple PIs to implement).
-Capabilities may originate in the local context of the solution or occur as a result of splitting portfolio epics that may cut across more than one Value Streams.
+Capabilities may originate in the local context of the solution or occur as a result of splitting portfolio epics that may cut across more than one Value Stream.
 Another potential source of capabilities is the Solution Context, where some aspect of the environment may require new solution functionality.

 Features are described using a Features and Benefits Matrix (FAB).

 - Feature – A short phrase giving a name and some implied context

 - Benefit – A short description of the benefit to the user and the business; there may be multiple benefits per feature

 Since features can span multiple user roles, SAFe generally recommends against using the user story voice to express them.
 Furthermore, the business is not usually familiar with user stories and it may cause confusion if the same format is used for both stories and features.